How Many People Speak Hebrew, And Where Is It Spoken?

 How Close Are Classical Hebrew And Modern Hebrew?

 Eliezer Ben-Yehuda based the modern form of Hebrew on Sephardi pronunciation and Mishnaic spelling.
 But because language doesn’t exist in a vacuum, it didn’t adhere to Ben-Yehuda’s vision for long.
 Modern Hebrew — especially its pronunciation — was influenced by Yiddish, which many people spoke before learning Hebrew.
 And like any language, it evolved and was influenced by other languages.
 Biblical Hebrew is still used in liturgical settings, but Modern Hebrew is now its own entity.
+One of the more unique features of Hebrew — that it’s read from right to left — has also remained consistent.

 How Many People Speak Hebrew?